-Surplus residue potential is calculated after taking into account the other competing uses of the crop residues and it is only available for the bioenergy production (Hiloidhari et al., 2014).
-In the present study surplus fraction is not studied since the data for the competing uses of residues in not available widely.
-Furthermore, there could be discrepancy in the data since no recent studies has been done to establish the multiple uses of crop residues state wise.
-There is limited data available, therefore an agency BRAI which calculated the surplus residue potential level at national level, did so assuming that since 2004 there is no change in the pattern of the competing use of the crop residues (Suresh et al., 2016)
+Surplus residue potential is calculated after taking into account the other competing uses of the crop residues and it is only available for bioenergy production (Hiloidhari et al., 2014).
+In the present study surplus fraction is not studied since the data for the competing uses of residues is not available widely.
+Furthermore, there could be a discrepancy in the data since no recent studies have been done to establish the multiple uses of crop residues state-wise.
+There is limited data available, therefore an agency BRAI which calculated the surplus residue potential level at the national level, did so assuming that since 2004 there has been no change in the pattern of the competing use of the crop residues (Suresh et al., 2016)

-Agricultural ecological potential (AEP) is more concerned with the ecological services which could be provided by the crop residues.
+Agricultural ecological potential (AEP) is more concerned with the ecological services that could be provided by crop residues.
 AEP is defined as the theoretical potential minus residue requirements to avoid environmental degradation which is equivalent to 250 t km-2 (Daioglou et al., 2016).
-Other than utilizing crop residues for either household or commercial purpose, it is known to provide various ecosystem services which entails maintaining SOC, water retention in the soil, prevention from soil diseases, prevention of biodiversity (Blanco-Canqui & Lal, 2007; Devi et al., 2017).
+Other than utilizing crop residues for either household or commercial purposes, it is known to provide various ecosystem services which entail maintaining SOC, water retention in the soil, prevention from soil diseases, and prevention of biodiversity (Blanco-Canqui & Lal, 2007; Devi et al., 2017).

-The quantity of crop residue required to provide these ecosystem services is a tedious task and would require a lots of data collection.
-The level of details required to be able to come up with a certain quantity is not possible.
-Therefore, Gallagher et al. (2003) used a constrained value which could be applied globally in order to ensure the retention of crop residue amount in the agricultural fields for environmental protection.
+The quantity of crop residue required to provide these ecosystem services is a tedious task and would require a lot of data collection.
+The level of detail required to be able to come up with a certain quantity is not possible.
+Therefore, Gallagher et al. (2003) used a constrained value that could be applied globally to ensure the retention of crop residue amount in agricultural fields for environmental protection.
 The value is assumed on the dependence of soil fertility on SOC.
-To determine the amount of residue to be required to confer all the ecological services is dependent on multiple factors like soil condition, climatic condition and other field management activities.
-SOC is a prime factor which is often affected by all the above mentioned biotic and abiotic components of the soil.
-Though, tillage affects the SOC embedded in the soil, but increased farm techniques can improve residue removal activity without affecting the SOC in the soil (Johnson et al., 2006).
-To deduct the constrained value, a direct relationship of ecosystem services and soil erosion was established which describes the interdependence such as all the ecosystem services could be maintained if there is no soil erosion when retention of crop residue in the fields (Gallagher et al., 2003; Papers et al., 2014).
+Determining the amount of residue to be required to confer all the ecological services is dependent on multiple factors like soil conditions, climatic conditions, and other field management activities.
+SOC is a prime factor that is often affected by all the above-mentioned biotic and abiotic components of the soil.
+Though tillage affects the SOC embedded in the soil, increased farm techniques can improve residue removal activity without affecting the SOC in the soil (Johnson et al., 2006).
+To deduct the constrained value, a direct relationship between ecosystem services and soil erosion was established which describes the interdependence such as all the ecosystem services could be maintained if there is no soil erosion when retention of crop residue in the fields (Gallagher et al., 2003; Papers et al., 2014).

 The results in Table 2 imply that approximately 48% of gross agricultural residues of wheat and maize have to remain on the field for ecological services.
-While, it was found to be less than 30% in case of rice and sugarcane.
-The ecological use directly depends on the land area being used and increase accordingly.
-But, in the case of intensive agriculture having lower land area but higher agricultural output are found to have larger ecological potential.
+While it was found to be less than 30% in the case of rice and sugarcane.
+The ecological use directly depends on the land area being used and increases accordingly.
+But, in the case of intensive agriculture having lower land area but higher agricultural output is found to have larger ecological potential.
 The results explain the ecological importance of retaining crop residues in the agriculture field to maintain the overall quality status of the soil of the area (Bhatt et al., 2016).
-Higher the crop production more should be the amount of crop residues left on the fields.
+The higher the crop production more should be the amount of crop residues left on the fields.